ghowland/ddd/README.md

 ```

 Value Requirements can have different constraints added to them as well, such as min/max for numbers, which are
 also used for strings as min/max size.
-Other constraints can also be added for Value Requirements.
+Other constraints can also be added for Value Requirements constraining in the implementation.

 # Examples